nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 * [Glossary](#Glossary)
 * [Instructions for manual testing](#Instructions-for-manual-testing)

+## Introduction
+MediVault is a Command Line Interface (CLI) application that will help to manage medication supplies within a pharmacy.
+It is an integrated solution that provides real-time tracking of stock, orders and prescribing of medication.
+The purpose of this guide is to help developers set up and continue with the development of MediVault past version 2.0.

 ## Acknowledgements

-* Inspiration for App Idea and OOP Structure :https://github.com/se-edu/addressbook-level2
+* Inspiration for App Idea and OOP Structure: https://github.com/se-edu/addressbook-level2
 * Inspiration for User Guide: https://se-education.org/addressbook-level3/UserGuide.html
 * Inspiration for Developer Guide: https://se-education.org/addressbook-level3/DeveloperGuide.html
 * PlantUML Tutorial: https://se-education.org/guides/tutorials/plantUml.html

-## Setting up, getting started
+## Setting up and getting started

 ### Setting up